 - ~£3k small donations

-Anticipating member interest in the effect on Club finances of the major Contributions, the Chairman explained that the current portfolio is valued at £667k, and generates £10k in dividends.
-This will reduce to £420k and dividends will reduce by approximately £10k annually, necessitating sensible economies to stay within budget.
-He reminded AGM that The Club had made the decisions to contribute generously to appropriate activities following input from OLs.
+Anticipating member interest in the effect on Club finances of the major contributions, the Chairman explained that the current portfolio is valued at £667k and generates £23k in dividends.
+When this reduces to £420k (due to the proposed donations) dividends will reduce by approximately £10k to around £13k annually, necessitating sensible economies to stay within budget.
+He reminded the AGM that The Club had made the decisions to contribute generously to appropriate activities following input from OLs.

-Pavilion Project: Chairman presented the Pavilion Project (see separate article), and the request to contribute £45k was endorsed by AGM after significant audience participation.
+The Chairman presented the Shearwood Pavilion Project and following several requests from the floor, the request to contribute £45k was endorsed by the AGM.